What is Zoom?

 The following recommendations should be considered when creating your Meetings for class:

-- Create a recurring meeting: With a recurring meeting, you can start the meeting anytime when choosing the "No Fixed Time" option with the Recurring Meeting checkbox selected.
+- Create a recurring meeting: With a recurring meeting, you can start the meeting anytime when choosing the "No Fixed Time" option be sure to select the Recurring Meeting checkbox.
 This option also allows you to use one URL for every class meeting during the semester.

 - Require a password: There have been reports of inappropriate hijacking of Zoom meetings occurring during class sessions.
 For increased security to reduce the threat of "Zoombombing", consider requiring a password for students to join the meeting.